Contributions from the Children of the Local Primary School

 Cracoe School Local History Project

-As part of a ‘Local History Project’ the class were researching the history of their school, which dates back to 1853.
-They realised they had a fantastic primary evidence source in Cynthia, who loves history and is part of the Rylstone Local History Society.
-Each member of the class had two questions for the school’s former teacher and were really excited to discover her stories,
+As part of their local history projects, the class also researched the history of their own school, which dates back to 1853.
+They realised they had a fantastic primary evidence source in Cynthia, and each member of the class had two questions for the school’s former teacher.
+They were really excited to discover her stories.

-One girl was shocked to discover, ‘The children had a toilet that didn’t flush back in the 1950’s!’
-Another was horrified to learn that the infants' room was only, '5 metres squared’, and having been mentioned as a necessary requirement during a 1952 inspection, Cynthia had to wait 54 years until the desperately needed infants' room was opened - by he r- in 2006 (see photos).
+One girl was shocked to discover that, ‘The children had a toilet that didn’t flush back in the 1950’s!’
+Another was horrified to learn that the infants' room was only, 'five metres squared’.
+Having been mentioned as a necessary requirement during a 1952 inspection, Cynthia had to wait 54 years until the desperately needed extension to the infants' room was opened - by her - in 2006 (see photos).

 Cynthia explained to another child that the school was freezing, with no heaters and that ice would form on the inside of the windows in winter; also that the dinners had to be transported to the school from another village and not cooked on the premises!